Do these personal details belong on your CV at all?

 If you're wondering how to list hobbies and interests on a CV, this information is generally placed at the very end of the document.
 Those with minimal professional experience will need to include more detail than those who have acquired skills throughout their career.

 If hobbies and interests are key to your application, give them their own header on your CV.
-Otherwise, they can be incorporated into the Further Details section, alongside such things as languages, IT skills, security clearances, and any other miscellaneous information.
+Otherwise, they can be incorporated into the Further Details section, alongside such things as languages, security clearances, and other miscellaneous information.

 Examples of hobbies and interests on a CV